SSP6904/expressjs-starter-template/README.md

 npm run dev # starts the server using nodemon
 ```

+> [!NOTE]
+> Nodemon can be used if you are running the server in a development environment.
+This can be useful if you are making a change to your server.
+If you need more information on what nodemon can be used for, check the documentation website [here](https://nodemon.io/) to learn more.

 ## FAQ

 > Q: The server port in the app.js file is in use.
 What do I do to fix this?